 Have you ever planted a new lawn only to be disappointed in how it grew in?
 Watering a new lawn is very different from watering grass in an established lawn.
 Many lawns are lost at the initial watering stage.
-Whether you have planted seed or laid sod, lawn irrigation must be done properly for best results.
+The seed will live or die depending on how you water them.
+So whether you have planted seed or laid sod, lawn irrigation must be done properly for best results.

 Watering a New Lawn from Seed

 For the seeds to germinate, the soil needs to be consistently moist and soil temperatures must be in the right range.
 Germination times vary with different species, but most lawn seed will germinate within 3 to 21 days.

 When watering a new lawn, the best way of keeping the seed moist is by lightly sprinkling the seeded area of the lawn at least two to three times a day.
 Care must be taken to ensure the soil doesn't dry out.
 The seeds could perish if they are allowed to dry once the germination process has begun.

 Your lawn may require more frequent watering depending on the soil type, weather, temperature, or wind.
 Sandy soils retain less water than loamy or clay soils.
 It often helps to plan seeding before several days of light rain.
 But don't rely completely on the rain.
 Be sure to monitor it well.
 If the seed drys out it may be too late to save it.
 Covering the seed slightly with soil helps tremendously in keeping it moist.